Skip to main content

 Johnson, Thune say Venezuela operation didn’t require prior authorization

-House Speaker Mike Johnson said the Venezuela operation required notifying Congress but not prior approval, raising questions about war powers and oversight.
+House Speaker Mike Johnson said the Venezuela operation required notification but not congressional approval, raising questions about executive war powers and legislative oversight.

-• The Senate is set to vote on a measure to limit the president's war powers in Venezuela, while Senate Minority Leader Chuck Schumer and Sens.
-Tim Kaine and Rand Paul plan a war-powers resolution this week.
+• The Senate is set to vote on a measure to limit the president's war powers in Venezuela, with Senate Minority Leader Chuck Schumer and Sens.
+Tim Kaine and Rand Paul planning a war powers resolution this week.

 Insights by Ground AI